mochi/mochikit/doc/rst/MochiKit/Signal.rst

     // otherObject.gotFlash() will be called when 'flash' signalled. connect(myObject, 'flash', otherObject, 'gotFlash');

-    // gotBang.apply(otherObject) will be called when 'bang' signalled.
+    // gotBang.apply(otherObject, [...]) will be called when 'bang' signalled.
     // You can access otherObject from within gotBang as 'this'. connect(myObject, 'bang', otherObject, gotBang);

-    // myFunc.apply(myObject) will be called when 'flash' signalled.
+    // myFunc.apply(myObject, [...]) will be called when 'flash' signalled.
     // You can access myObject from within myFunc as 'this'. var ident = connect(myObject, 'flash', myFunc);